cristipufu/ninja-websocket-net/README.md

 NinjaWebSocket is an easy-to-use WebSocket wrapper with auto-reconnect and keep-alive capabilities.

-Lightweight library, user-friendly API, inspired by the javascript WebSocket API and the famous SignalR library.
+Lightweight library, user-friendly API, inspired by the javascript WebSocket API and SignalR.

 ## snippets